-The Injuries Caused to Pregnant Women from Car Crashes and the Seat Belt Design
+Injuries Caused to Pregnant Women in Car Crashes

 Not surprisingly, pregnant women take great measures to make sure they take care of their unborn child.
 Some women become almost obsessive about eating right, exercising, getting proper sleep and avoiding harsh environments such as a smoking area.
 Yet they still climb into the car and drive, an activity that puts them and their unborn baby at the greatest risk for fatal injuries.

 We’re not suggesting they stay home bound throughout their pregnancy.
 We are only suggesting they take precautions just like they do in every other area of their lives to protect their baby.

 Studies have shown that only 48.7% of healthcare providers even discuss driving during pregnancy with their pregnant patients.
 (And only 27% of pregnant women remember the discussion afterward.)
 The question is, are the healthcare providers even fully aware of the dangers much less possible solutions?

 We’ve read many reports and studies about driving while pregnant.
 An average estimate from all the studies we’ve read are that about 3,000 pregnancies are lost every year from car crashes.
 That’s an astounding number.
 Additional uncounted adverse fetal outcomes occur as well, as many children grow up disabled as a result of injuries sustained in utero (Klinich, 1998).

 For those mothers-to-be who are exceedingly cautious when driving, it is important to remember that even a relatively insignificant traffic collision can result in severe trauma to an unborn child.
 For this reason we find it absurd that doctors and other experts so rarely discuss the topic.

 Just what are the possible adverse results of and injuries caused to pregnant women from car crashes?